spdx/spdx-3-model/model/Licensing/Classes/ListedLicense.md

 A ListedLicense represents a License that is listed on the SPDX License List at https://spdx.org/licenses.

-**TBD** whether to define the meaning and purpose for each of the properties

 ## Metadata

 - name: ListedLicense